 The Military was one of the main reasons that this project happened.
 Calculations were needed to find the trajectories for certain weapons, and the current calculators could not keep up with the demands.
 When they found out Eckert and Mauchly already had the idea and plans for an electronic calculating device but lacked the funds.

 Captain Herman Goldstine realized this and was able to present the concept to his superiors.
 A proposal was submitted to the Ballistic Research Laboratory.
-Eckert and Mauchly kept on producing argument to support their work.
-On June 5, 1942 an agreement was made and the computer was name Electronic Numerical Integrator And Computer.
+Eckert and Mauchly kept on producing arguments to support their work.
+On June 5, 1942 an agreement was made and the computer was named Electronic Numerical Integrator And Computer.
 They worked on the project in secret.
 No papers were published and discussions were limited.
 The computer was never finished in time to help out with the war, but still became quite useful when it was finished.

 The hardware of the computer consisted of twenty accumulators.
 Each contained ten decade counters, which could hold ten digits each.
 One of the problems encountered when developing the computer was creating a reliable decade counter.
 Four different decade counters were tested during the development of ENIAC.
 Each accumulator when they worked properly could store both positive and negative numbers up to ten billion.